Aeronca Champion: Design and development

 As with many light aircraft of the time, the Champ's fuselage and tail surfaces are constructed of welded metal tubing.
 The outer shape of the fuselage is created by a combination of wooden formers and longerons, covered with fabric.
 The cross-section of the metal fuselage truss is triangular, a design feature which can be traced all the way back to the earliest Aeronca C-2 design of the late 1920s.

 The strut-braced wings of the Champ are, like the fuselage and tail surfaces, fabric-covered, and use aluminum ribs.
 Most Champs were built with wooden spars.
 American Champion has been using aluminum spars in the aircraft it has produced, and has also made the aluminum-spar wings available for retrofit installation on older aircraft.

 Like the Piper Cub with which it competed, the Champ features tandem seating.
 However, while the J-3 model of the Cub is flown solo from the rear seat, the Champ can be soloed from the front, giving improved forward visibility, particularly on the ground and during takeoffs, landings, and climbs.
-The Champ offers far better visibility than the Cub, allowing 300 degrees of visibility to a front-seated pilot, and has a wider cabin than the Cub.Karant, Max, "Flying Check Pilot: The Aeronca Chief ," Flying Magazine, Dec., 1946.
+The Champ offers far better visibility than the Cub, allowing 300 degrees of visibility to a front-seated pilot, and has a wider cabin than the Cub.
 Additionally, an uncommon Champ variant—the 7HC—was produced with an enlarged rear seat allowing two passengers to be carried.

 The landing gear of most Champs is in a conventional arrangement, though two variants with tricycle gear were produced, and a model with reversed tricycle gear was tried.
 Conventional-gear Champs feature a steerable tailwheel and most have steel tube main gear which use an oleo strut for shock absorption.
 One variant utilized sprung-steel main gear, and American Champion uses aluminum gear legs in its production model of the Champ.
 Tricycle-gear Champs use the steel tube and oleo strut main gear, mating these with an oleo strut nose gear.

 Models 7AC, 7CCM, 7DC, and 7EC were approved as floatplanes, with the addition of floats and vertical stabilizer fins; the floatplane versions were designated the S7AC, S7CCM, S7DC, and S7EC, respectively.
 The 7GC and 7HC may also be operated with floats but are not given a special designation in this configuration.
 All floatplane versions have increased gross weights over the corresponding landplanes.